Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 To piratically supplement this completely frivolous holiday, we include this purely "for fun" unofficial tartan from Sport Kilt, the Jolly Roger tartan, woven in the black and white colors of the most identifiable of pirate flags from the "Golden Age of Piracy" in the early 18th century.

 The flag most commonly identified as the Jolly Roger today, is the skull and crossbones symbol on a black background.
-This flag was used during the 1710s by a number of pirate captains including "Black Sam" Bellamy, Edward England, and John Taylor.
-It became the most commonly used pirate flag by the 1720s.
+The Jolly Roger flag was used during the 1710s by a number of pirate captains including "Black Sam" Bellamy, Edward England, and John Taylor.

 The origin of the name Jolly Roger is unclear.
 From the 17th century onwards, Jolly Roger had been a generic term for a jovial, carefree man, but by the early 18th century, it began to be applied to the skeleton or grinning skull in ships' flags.